-YouTube star Elsie Lovelock loves the mic, and the mic certainly loves Elsie…almost as much as her clients do.
+YouTube star Elsie Lovelock loves the mic, and the mic certainly loves Elsie.

 'Let it Go' cover from Disney's Frozen is one of Elsie's personal favourites.

-Did you know what voice over was when you started on YouTube?
+Q: Did you know what voice-over was when you started on YouTube?

 Hellfire from Disney’s Hunchback of Norte Dame.
 "This got really popular on Tumblr a few years back for some reason", says Elsie.